Code-Institute-Submissions/colinflahive-MS2-TheCatharTrail/README.md

     cards for the recommendations.

 *   Font Awesome
-    + This site was used for the icons for the Footer on each page of the site and for the social media icons on the
+    + This site was used for the icons for the Footer on each page of the site and for the social media icons on the recommendation cards.

+*   YouTube
+    + Used to source the video on the Experience page outlining the countryside and surrounding area of the Cathar Castles.

+*   Google Images
-Credit for Hotel de la Cite Carcassonne on Card is abacapress/philippe louzon
+    + Used to source the images for the carousel and the recommendation cards from Pinterest, Tripadvisor and Credit for Hotel de la Cite Carcassonne on Card is abacapress/philippe louzon.

+*   Toolur
+    + Used to resize the images for the site.

+###  Resouces

+*   W3schools
+*   Slack
+*   YouTube
+*   Stack Overflow
+*   Code Institute Love Running Walk Through Project for the inspiration for the fade image with text on the homepage

+#   Credits

+*   Allen Thomas Varghese my mentor who provided invaluable feedback, expertise, direction and knowledge throughout the project.
+*   The Tutor Support Team at the Code Institute who were on hand to deal with a number of issues that arose through the completion of this project.
+Their assistance gave me renewed impetus to keep going to see the project through.
+*   The Slack community, especially in the closing period towards my deadline due date.
+There were some students on there who made a huge difference.